-There should be no need sanding the clear coat.
-If you see imperfections you can try smoothing them out with wet/dry 1,500 grit sandpaper.
+There should be no need to sand the clear coat.
+If you see imperfections you can try smoothing them out with wet/dry 1,500-grit sandpaper.

 Step 13: Rubbing Compound

-Rubbing compound is applied to get rid of smallest imperfections and smooth out the surface.
-Think of rubbing compound as a finest sandpaper.
-Place few drops on the foam applicator pad and keep rubbing using circular motions till dry.
-Use clean microfiber cloth to remove residue.
+The rubbing compound is applied to get rid of the smallest imperfections and smooth out the surface.
+Think of rubbing compound as the finest sandpaper.
+Place a few drops on the foam applicator pad and keep rubbing using circular motions till dry.
+Use a clean microfiber cloth to remove residue.